-Jyaga butter (じゃがバター)
+Jaga butter (じゃがバター)

 The natural sweetness of potatoes and the flavor of butter combine to create an exquisite dish.
-Jyaga butter is a very simple dish, but by paying close attention to the quality of the ingredients, you can enjoy a luxurious taste that brings out the flavor of the ingredients.
+Jaga butter is a very simple dish, but by paying close attention to the quality of the ingredients, you can enjoy a luxurious taste that brings out the flavor of the ingredients.

-Jyaga butter is a standard menu item at festival stalls.
-However, the first time I tried Inca no mezame, I was blown away by how delicious it was.
+This jaga butter(potato butter) is made using a variety of potatoes called ”Inca no mezame( =means Awakening of the Incas)”.
+The first time I tried Inca no mezame, I was blown away by how delicious it was.
 Once you start eating it, you can’t stop.
 This is one item you should definitely try.

 Inca no mezame